NFL Week 9 Preview: Aaron Rodgers Could Have A Get Right Game Vs. Lions - NewsBreak

 NFL: Baltimore Ravens at Tampa Bay Buccaneers

-Oct 27, 2022; Tampa, Florida, USA; Baltimore Ravens running back Kenyan Drake (17) scores a touchdown against the Tampa Bay Buccaneers in the third quarter at Raymond James Stadium.
-Mandatory Credit: Nathan Ray Seebeck-USA TODAY Sports
+Oct 27, 2022; Tampa, Florida, USA; Tampa Bay Buccaneers quarterback Tom Brady (12) warms up before the start of the game against the Baltimore Ravens at Raymond James Stadium.
+Mandatory Credit: Jonathan Dyer-USA TODAY Sports

-Rams WR Cooper Kupp to play; team undecided on RB Cam Akers

-Los Angeles Rams wide receiver Cooper Kupp will be active Sunday against the Tampa Bay Buccaneers despite an ankle sprain that occurred late in last week's game against the San Francisco 49ers.

 Colts RB Jonathan Taylor (ankle) ruled out vs. Patriots